Headline News

 Additional meetings may be added as needed. *Why Wednesdays?
 As an advisory committee to the Acton-Boxborough Regional School Committee, AB SEPAC business meetings are scheduled to respond in a timely fashion to items before the ABRSC.

 Basic Rights Webinar – Missed our annual Basic Rights in Special Education workshop?
 Need information now about how to navigate the special ed process or your rights as an IEP team member?
 You can watch a recorded version of the presentation from the Parent Training and Information Center at the Federation for Children with Special Needs here.
-The SEPAC has printed Basic Rights material available in English.
-Translated recordings are posted on the FCSN site.
+The Federation offers free online basic rights workshops on an ongoing basis.
+Topics include understanding the IEP, evaluations and eligibility, transition planning for ages 14+, the new IEP form, and more.
+Visit their events calendar to learn more and register.

 Donate